 - Describe the basic structure of a psychological research article

 In this course and throughout your academic career, you’ll be reading journal articles (meaning they were published by experts in a peer-reviewed journal) and reports that explain psychological research.
 It’s important to understand the format of these articles so that you can read them strategically and understand the information presented.
 Scientific articles vary in content or structure, depending on the type of journal to which they will be submitted.
 Psychological articles and many papers in the social sciences follow the writing guidelines and format dictated by the American Psychological Association (APA).
-In general, the structure follows: abstract, introduction, methods, results, discussion, and references.
+In general, the structure is: abstract, introduction, methods, results, discussion, and references.

 - Abstract: the abstract is the concise summary of the article.
-It summarizes the most important features of the manuscript, providing the reader with a global first impression on the article.
+It summarizes the most important features of the manuscript, providing the reader with a global first impression of the article.
 It is generally just one paragraph that explains the experiment as well as a short synopsis of the results.

 - Introduction: this section provides background information about the origin and purpose of performing the experiment or study.
 It reviews previous research and presents existing theories on the topic.